Speakers

 1. Similarity, equality, identity

-3. analyte.
-The selectivity of the method determines the identity of the analyte.
+3. Analyte.
+The selectivity of the procedure determines the identity of the analyte.

 4. Standards.
 Measurement, calibration and reference materials

 6. Isomerism.
-Certain properties define group membership.
+Certain properties define the group membership.
 Hierarchy of the terms isomers, stereomers and chiramers.

 MOL Catalyst Technology GmbH